highwire/opensource-js-ImpactStory/README.md

        // Optionally set some global variables
        impactStory.key = 'YOURKEY';
        impactStory.templates = './templates'; // You can set your own template path if you are hosting the library locally, otherwise it will use a CDN

+       // Overriding jQuery for the sake of convenience in this example file (don't do this in read life) var $ = jQuery;
     </script>
   </head>